ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch28.md

 ## References [](#references)

-- For a longer and more detailed explanation of why and how to use *k*-fold cross-validation, see my article: â€œModel Evaluation, Model Selection, and Algorithm Selection in Machine Learningâ€?
+- For a longer and more detailed explanation of why and how to use *k*-fold cross-validation, see my article: "Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning"?
 (2018),
   <https://arxiv.org/abs/1811.12808>.

-- The paper that popularized the recommendation of choosing *k* = 5 and *k* = 10: Ron Kohavi, â€œA Study of Cross-Validation and Bootstrap for Accuracy Estimation and Model Selectionâ€?
+- The paper that popularized the recommendation of choosing *k* = 5 and *k* = 10: Ron Kohavi, "A Study of Cross-Validation and Bootstrap for Accuracy Estimation and Model Selection"?
 (1995),
   <https://dl.acm.org/doi/10.5555/1643031.1643047>.

 \